Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you inventory the skills of team members to determine who is suited for specific tasks?

+  Using the results of our weekly assessment guides, project managers will be able to gauge skill levels of individual team members.

 - How will you divide the entire team into sub-teams assigned to complete specific tasks?